hychiang73/ipio_touch_driver/README.md

 * If you want to create more nodes on the device driver for user space, just refer to **userspace.c**.

-* In **common.h** file where has a lots of definations about IC's addres and protocol commands on firmware.
+* In **common.h** file where has a lots of definations about IC's address and protocol commands on firmware.

 * The directory **Core** includes our touch ic settings, functions and other features.